onehashai/onehash-connect/help/restrict-account-creation.md

 {!owner-only.md!}

-Each Zulip account is associated with an email address.
+Each OneHash Connect account is associated with an email address.
 If your organization allows multiple authentication methods, it doesn't matter which one is used to create an account.
 All authentication methods will work for all users in your organization, provided that they are associated with the account email.
 To log in with email, users are required to verify their email account by clicking on a validation link.

-Zulip provides a number of configuration options to control who can create a new account and how users access their accounts:
+OneHash Connect provides a number of configuration options to control who can create a new account and how users access their accounts:

 * You can [require an invitation](#set-whether-invitations-are-required-to-join)